nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 [Return to table of contents](#table-of-contents)

-### Adding an assessment : `add assessment`
+### Creating a new assessment : `add assessment`

-Adds a new assessment into the database.
+Creates a new assessment in the database.

 Format: `add assessment -a <assessment_name>`
 * Assessment should not already exist in database.